Sat Bains: Television work

 After originally declining the chance, he appeared as one of the competitors on the 2007 Great British Menu where fourteen chefs battled it out to win the chance to cook at a four-course banquet hosted by the British ambassador to France.
 He won the Midlands and the East heat beating the previous year's winner, Galton Blackiston from Norfolk.
 In the final round, Bains' starter of egg, ham, and peas was adjudged the best amongst the seven finalists with three perfect 10 scores from the three judges.
 Bains went on to add the dish to his menu at Restaurant Sat Bains.
 Bains credited his appearance on the show for an upturn in sales and a solid booking of the restaurant for the following ten months.
 He has also made appearances on the BBC's Saturday Kitchen and UKTV's Market Kitchen.

-Bains appeared in the 2012 PBS series Mind of a Chef with David Chang.
-In his segment during the final episode of that series, Bains comments on the appearance of his smoked onion aioli, "you know it's going to be aggressive because it's black."

 In 2015, Bains was a guest judge on MasterChef Australia during Season 7, week 2, where Bains asked the contestants to recreate his beef and mushrooms recipe in two and half an hours.